We Compare SCHD vs VYM:

 Here are SCHD and VYM holdings side-by-side:

-This means the performance of a few stocks like Coca-Cola, Merck, Amgen, Verizon, and Pfizer will have a big impact on the overall performance of SCHD.
+This means the performance of a few stocks like Coca-Cola, Merck, Amgen, Verizon, and Pfizer will significantly impact the overall performance of SCHD.

 SCHD vs VYM Overlap